Murray Waas: Other reporting

 Waas similarly told Washington Post media writer Howard Kurtz, who had nicknamed Waas "The Lone Ranger": "If my journalism has had impact, it has been because I have spent more time in county courthouses than greenrooms," Claude Lewis, a member of the editorial board of The Philadelphia Inquirer wrote in a profile of the journalist that his low-key approach had proved to be effective: "His quiet and sometimes unorthodox manner is disarming...
 But he is an intelligent and intense digger, who checks and double-checks his facts.", Lewis wrote.

 Book publication

 The United States v.
 I. Lewis Libby, edited and with reporting by Waas, was published by Sterling Publishing's Union Square Press imprint on June 5, 2007.

-The bulk of the book was an edited version of the trial transcript of the federal criminal trial of I. Lewis Libby, carefully culled from its original size of nearly a million words.
+The bulk of the book was an edited version of the trial transcript of the federal criminal trial of I. Lewis Libby, culled from its original size of nearly a million words.
 The book also included an original essay written by Waas, entitled "The Last Compartment", which contained new information and reporting.

 The book's editor and publisher told USA Today that the book was an attempt to be "like the published reports from the 9/11 Commission and the Iraq Study Group" in both thoroughness and accuracy, providing additional context to the original documentary record, and adding new reporting and information.